bmaunde/guidelines/Guidelines/REST API Guidelines.md

 #### Payload
 As REST is a state transfer mechanism, the response payload is used for that purpose and contains either resources/collections or error messages.

 The representations can be serialized in multiple formats that include JSON and XML.
-Usually the conversion is achieved by converting an object representation in a particular language to these formats.
+Usually, the conversion is achieved by converting an object representation in a particular language to these formats.

-When designing the resources or response objects for error messages, it is advisable to follow a naming convention that ensures that all atrributes are *camelCased*.
+When designing the resources or response objects for error messages, it is advisable to follow a naming convention that ensures that all attributes are *camelCased*.

-Additionally, JSON should be prefereed over XML, which should be provided as a fallback.
+Additionally, JSON should be preferred over XML, which should be provided as a fallback.

 ##### Successful Requests ( Success Responses )
 When a request has been successful, a payload is normally expected for most of the methods.
 The following should be used as a guideline:

  1. GET - a response payload is expected to contain the retrieved resources or collection.
  2. POST - a response is optional.
 If provided, it should ideally contain the created resource
  3. PUT - a response is optional.
-If provided, it should ideally contains the updated resource
+If provided, it should ideally contain the updated resource
  4. DELETE - a response payload is not expected

 ##### Error Messages